 There are also other things that’ll contribute to acid reflux.
 These include:

-Carrying too much weight on your body: That’s my way of saying having excess body fat causes heartburn.
+- Carrying too much weight on your body: That’s my way of saying having excess body fat causes heartburn.
 Yep, another another reason to lose weight.
-The extra weight on your body can interfere with both acid production as well as how your LAS works.
+The extra weight on your body can interfere with both acid production as well as how your LES works.